-We at the School of Intercultural Studies (formerly World Mission) at Fuller Theological Seminary believe that we stand at a critical juncture of our global witness.
-Everything in the past 200 years of global witness has set the stage for a great response to the gospel.
-Today, God calls Christians of every continent and culture to the task of making Jesus Christ known and loved throughout the world.
+We at the School of Intercultural Studies (formerly World Mission) at Fuller Theological Seminary believe that God calls Christians of every continent and culture to the task of making Jesus Christ known and loved throughout the world.
 As evidence of this call, there is an unprecedented responsiveness in many populations.
-The main task lies ahead, but a new factor has been introduced.
 Because of the rapidly growing non-Western Christian missionary movement, Christian ministry is now the most international, interracial, and intercultural movement in history.
 The School of Intercultural Studies aims to be a resource for this growing movement.

 Furthermore, Christian witness today is being carried on in the midst of tremendous revolutionary changes affecting every aspect of human life.
-The guidelines and assumptions under which our ancestors labored have been swept away.
-Christian witness today has radically new ground on which to operate: advances in knowledge; changing political alignments; escalating developments in technology; rising religious relativism; the battle for justice; global effects of poverty; massive migration; clashing of the world's major religions; and a vastly accelerated secularization of life.
+Many of the assumptions under which our ancestors labored have been swept away.
+Christian witness today has radically new ground on which to operate: advances in knowledge; changing political alignments; escalating developments in technology; increased awareness of injustice; global effects of poverty; massive migration; clashing of the world's major religions; and the end of Christendom.
 Education for Christian witness must prepare believers to share their faith in both word and deed in this new world.